decentral1se/tasty-discover/README.md

 Pull requests are very welcome!
 Please submit an issue so we can discuss what you would like to do.
 I test any changes within the `integration-test` file directory, which has its own `.cabal` and `stack.yaml` file.
 Please add some sort of test there if you want to add functionality.
+Also, see below for some things that could be worked on immediately.

+### TODO
+  - [ ] Get the Travis CI passing (the tests pass already!)
+  - [ ] Get Hspec and Smallcheck under the `tasty-discover` umbrella
+  - [ ] Make a full release to Hackage/Stackage (currently candidate)
+  - [ ] `stack haddock` works but the documentation isn't appearing on the candidate page?

 ### Standing on the shoulders of other Haskellers
 This project wouldn't have been possible without the awesome work of the